-TEN YEARS OF AFFINITY, EXHILARATION AND UNFAILING SUPPORT
+ELEVEN YEARS OF AFFINITY, EXHILARATION AND UNFAILING SUPPORT

-It began barely ten years ago.
-Encouraged by its 2010 ascension to Major Patron of the Arts, Louis Roederer Champagne decided to set up a Foundation to establish its patronage on a firmer footing.
+In 2011, encouraged by its ascension to Major Patron of the Arts, Louis Roederer Champagne decided to set up a Foundation to establish its patronage on a firmer footing.
 Its dual purpose was (and is) to shine a spotlight on the less conspicuous corners of the art scene and to propel up-and-coming young artists.
-Over the years the challenge has been largely met through bonds formed with longstanding fellow travellers like the BnF and the Grand Palais as well as a constant stream of new delights showcased at the Rencontres d'Arles, La Semaine de la Critique in Cannes and most recently the Villa Medici.
+Over the years the challenge has been largely met through bonds formed with longstanding fellow travellers like the BnF and the Grand Palais as well as a constant stream of new delights showcased at the Rencontres d'Arles, La Semaine de la Critique in Cannes or the Villa Medici.
 Now is as good a time as any to look back on a decade of quietly helping the arts grow and flourish.